blixt/FSCSwipeCell/README.md

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-## Installation

-FSCSwipeCell is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:

-    pod "FSCSwipeCell"

 ## Author